sgettler/ansys-sps-risemount/README.md

 #### Parameters

 Parameters for modifying the model geometry are found in the `00-01-geoparams.inp` file.
-All dimensions are assumed to be in metres, but strictly speaking, ANSYS doesn't care about units as long as they are consistent.
+All dimensions are assumed to be in metres.

 ###### SPS Terrace Dimensions
 |Name|Description|